 “Elvis at 13” Statue

 At the suggestion of a fan, the Elvis Presley Foundation commissioned a bronze statue in his likeness at age 13.
 It is displayed steps from his house (pictured above).
-He is portrayed in overalls, simple long sleeve shirt and plain shoes to depict the poverty of those early years.
+He is portrayed in overalls, a simple long sleeve shirt, and plain shoes to depict the poverty of those early years.

 The statue was unveiled and dedicated to fans in August 2002.